-- 2) Use the UP and DOWN arrow keys multiple times using the left button wheel to scroll through the sub menu items until SCAN MODE is highlighted. - 3) Use the LEFT and RIGHT arrow keys multiple times on the right button wheel to toggle the SCAN MODE on/off. - 4) Press the MEAS key to return to the measurement screen.
+- 2) Use the UP and DOWN arrow keys to scroll through the sub menu items until SCAN MODE is highlighted. - 3) Use the LEFT and RIGHT arrow keys to toggle the SCAN MODE on/off. - 4) Press the MEAS key to return to the measurement screen.